 Mark Smith's Seven Steps for Health Care Leaders

 In 2011 the CHCF Health Care Leadership Program celebrated its 10th anniversary.
-In his keynote address, CHCF President and CEO Dr. Mark Smith made an appeal to the alumni and offered words of advice to rescue the ailing health care system.
+In his keynote address, CHCF founding president and CEO Dr. Mark Smith made an appeal to the alumni and offered words of advice to rescue the ailing health care system.